-Dubai International Academy Al Barsha has clearly made an impression since its launch two years ago.
-Whilst it may, initially, have benefited from the waiting lists at the Emirates Hills sister school, to have grown student numbers to around 1,000 today, at a time when all schools - no matter how highly regarded - are increasingly having to compete for students, suggest that parents and students are satisfied with their choice.
+Dubai International Academy Al Barsha has clearly made an impression since its launch.
+Whilst it may, initially, have benefited from the waiting lists at the Emirates Hills sister school, to have grown student numbers to around 1,700 today, at a time when all schools - no matter how highly regarded - are increasingly having to compete for students, suggests that parents and students are more than satisfied with their choice.

-Of course, having the experience of two other IB continuum schools - both rated Very Good by the KHDA - can only have been a benefit in enabling the team at DIAB to "hit the ground running".
-The real proof of their success will be seen in 2020 in terms of their first inspection results - and no Dubai school has ever achieved a rating higher than Good on their first inspection - so this must be the target.
+Of course, having the experience of two other IB continuum schools - Dubai International Academy Emirates Hills, rated Outstanding, and Raffles World Academy rated Very Good by the KHDA - can only have been a benefit in enabling the team at DIAB to "hit the ground running".

 Fees for the school are definitely not inexpensive - starting at AED 41,500 for pre-KG (reduced from the original fee level of AED 48,188 and now in line with the Emirates Hills school) to AED 75,470 (reduced from AED 87,382) for Grades 11 and 12.